Steven-Grevera/ENC4265/Quick_Start_Guide.md

 ![#1](https://github.com/user-attachments/assets/ff07cfa8-3bc4-498e-bd75-49c0ef2c095f)

+*Figure 24.
+An image indicating to use the search bar or the windows button via red arrows.
+(Image By: Steven Grevera*

 2: Type “CMD” into the search bar

 ![#2](https://github.com/user-attachments/assets/6b43c93a-f861-4f61-9e2e-2797dacaaf62)

+*Figure 25.
+An image showing "CMD" typed into the search bar.
+(Image By: Steven Grevera*

 3: Hover your mouse over to the program name and then right click it with your mouse.
-Select “Run as administrator”..
+Select “Run as administrator”.

 ![#3](https://github.com/user-attachments/assets/fd221425-8133-46ea-a1a5-afcefd28fbf9)

+*Figure 26.
+An image showing the user right clicking on CMD with their mouse and circling the option “Run as administrator”.
+(Image By: Steven Grevera*

 4: You will be greeted with a black box that should say the following: “C:/Windows/system32”.
 (This may also say System 64 if you are using a 64 bit version of Windows 10.)